 6 – Name > Username

-Your username cannot be changed in the Profile screen.
+Your username cannot be changed in the User Profile screen.

-You can also change the username from your WordPress Admin area using an easier method that requires no code editing or messing around with your site’s database.
+You can also change the username inside the WP Admin area using an easier method that requires no code editing or messing around with your WP database.

 Changing your username will affect your login, as this username is required for logging into your WordPress site!